3 min read

 What Are The Risks Of Feeding My Dog Cashews?

 The fat content of cashews can present a problem.
-A steady snack of these delicious (but highly caloric) nuts will cause your furry buddy to gain weight.
+Steady and regular servings of these delicious (but highly calorific) nuts is likely to cause your dog to gain weight.
 Additionally, your pup’s digestive system will likely rebel against the processing work involved in digesting the nut.
 Your dog could suffer from an upset stomach and experience diarrhea.

-Other considerations point to a need for caution when giving your dog cashews.
-The phosphorus in cashews can contribute to painful bladder stones because the mineral can harden within the bladder.
+Although vital for dogs, the phosphorus in cashews can contribute to painful bladder stones because the mineral can harden within the bladder.
 Too much salt can lead to salt toxicosis, and although rare in dogs, the possibility of an allergy is always there.
 Signs of an allergic reaction can be vomiting and diarrhea, and in severe cases, hives and severe itching will occur as well.

 Healthy Alternatives

-A pup who could use a boost in the hydration department will welcome a taste of ripe and juicy watermelon; make sure that the seeds are removed and do not give your dog any of the rind.
-Bananas and strawberries are a delectable vitamin-packed treat but must be given in moderation due to the high sugar content.
+A pup who could use a boost in the hydration department will welcome a taste of ripe and juicy watermelon; make sure that the seeds are removed and don’t give your dog any of the rind.
+Bananas and strawberries are a delectable vitamin-packed treat but must be given in moderation due to their high sugar content.

-Homemade dog biscuits and treats are a surefire way to please your dog and know that what you are giving them is risk-free.
-Find an easy, yet healthy recipe that includes dog-safe peanut butter, canned pumpkin (make sure it is not pie filling), eggs and whole wheat flour and whip up a batch of tiny treats.
+Homemade dog biscuits and treats are a surefire way to please your dog and know that what you’re giving them is risk-free.
+Find an easy but healthy recipe that includes dog-safe peanut butter, canned pumpkin (make sure it is not pie filling), eggs and whole wheat flour.

 Youtube Play